wujiekd/Dialogue-Cross-Enhanced-CEAM/README.md

-"Sliding window Seq2seq Modeling for Engagement Estimation"
+"Dialogue Cross-Enhanced Central Engagement Attention Model for Real-Time Engagement Estimation"

 The complete code will be open source soon.